Thykof/SafeMyWork/README.md

 #### TODO
  - make an history of each files
  - compress files
+ - add little icon to symbolize file explorer in buttons

 ## What for ?
 SafeMyWork is intend for people who handle lot of files which can be texts, images, songs.